goodiesavolonte/goodiesavolonte.github.io/_posts/2013-09-12-raspberry-peach-pie.md

       Take the pie dish out of the fridge.
 Pour the filling into the dish.
 Place half of the strips on top of the filling, leaving space between them and with the longest strip in the center.
     </li>
     <li>
       Fold back every other strip onto itself in a way that the folded edges are aligned at the center.
 Place a strip perpendicular to the folded edges.
 Unfold onto the perpendicular strip.
 Repeat, working your way to the sides until the pie is covered.
-It sounds complicated but it&#8217;s not, practice with paper if you&#8217;re not sure.
+It sounds complicated but it's not, practice with paper if you're not sure.
     </li>
     <li>
       Trim the strips flush with the bottom crust.
 Fold back the extra inch toward the center and seal with with your hands or a fork.